tibbsm/tabs-to-text/README.md

 ## Default copy format

-Each tab will be listed on a new line.
+The data from each tab will be listed on a new line using the format specified.

 ```
 - [${title}](${url})